ppoffice/hexo-theme-icarus/source/_posts/en/Web-Analytics-Plugins.md

 **Installation Guide**

-1. Set the `plugins` > `busuanzi` to `true` to enable BuSuanZi web counter and display visitor count on the bottom of the page and header of each blog post.
+1. Set the `plugins` > `busuanzi` to `true` to enable [BuSuanZi web counter](https://busuanzi.ibruce.info/) and display the number of visitors on the header of each blog post and the bottom of the page.

     {% codeblock themes/icarus/_config.yml lang:yaml %}
     plugins: